 - Pass the Multi-State Professional Responsibility Exam (MPRE) (with a scaled score of at least 85).

 - Submit a complete application for admission.
-We recommend you begin your application no later than October 1 for the February 2018 exam (which has a December 1st deadline), and no later than January 1 for the July 2018 exam (which has an April 1st deadline).
-(Please note that after 2015, the deadline for the February exam will change to November 1st.)
+We recommend you begin your application no later than September 15 for the February 2019 exam (which has a November 1st deadline), and no later than January 1 for the July 2019 exam (which has an April 1st deadline).
 Extensive personal histories and official records need to be compiled in order to complete the application; this information can take weeks to months to gather.
 A few notes on the application process:

 - When you apply for bar admission, the Office of Attorney Admissions will request a certificate of graduation and a copy of your law school application.
 The Law School will complete this on your behalf if you authorize us to do so.
 To provide your authorization, if you are a current student or still have access to your CU IdentiKey and password, submit this authorization form to the Law School.
 (If you have trouble accessing the form, first sign out of any google accounts you are signed into, then re-click on the link, then enter your IdentiKey user name and password.)
 If you are a graduate without access to a CU IdentiKey and password you can either email this form to firstname.lastname@example.org from your @colorado.edu email address or turn in a hard copy to the FORMS box outside the Registrar's office.
 You do NOT need to separately submit a LX Form 5 to our office.
 We will send these items directly to the Office of Attorney Admissions once all grades are finalized.
 For more information about the certification process for the Colorado bar, please see these Getting Certified to Take the Colorado Bar FAQs.